jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 * [Supplement](/alloc/supplement/)
 * [Renewal](/alloc/renew-extend/)

+!!! warning "Campus Champions"

+    Please note that we will **NOT** be automatically adding [Campus Champions](https://www.xsede.org/community-engagement/campus-champions) allocations to Jetstream2.
+You will explicitly need to get a [supplement](/alloc/supplement/) for it.

 ### New Allocation <a name="NewAllocation"></a>

 Of course, if your research will be changing, you can always apply for a new allocation of resources on JS2.
 We recommend you still start with a Startup level in order to create the **Code, Performance, & Scaling** estimates you'll need later for a Research allocation.

 * [Allocation Overview](/alloc/overview/)
 * [Startup Allocation](/alloc/startup)

 ---